The Drawing Room

 Furniture

-Most of the furniture acquired for this room by the 2nd Lord Faringdon dates from the period immediately after Loveden’s building of the house – that is to say, the 1780s and 1790s – and is thus particularly appropriate in these surroundings.
-It includes a collection of satinwood and rosewood pieces, remarkable for their painted peacock-feather decoration, six painted shield-back chairs, of which the matching sofa is in the Metropolitan Museum in New York, a pair of semi-circular card-tables and two Pembroke tables.
-The pair of convex-fronted side-tables, set on either side of the fireplace, are reputed to have been given to Lady Hamilton by Nelson.
+Most of the furniture acquired for this room by the 2nd Lord Faringdon dates from the period immediately after Loveden’s building of the house – the 1780s and 1790s – and is thus particularly appropriate in these surroundings.
+The collection of satinwood and rosewood furniture by Seddon, Sons & Shackleton is remarkable for the unusual painted peacock-feather decoration adorning each piece.
+The collection includes the six shield-back chairs, a pair of semi-circular card-tables, two Pembroke tables and the pair of side tables on either side of the fireplace.
+A similar set of chairs, painted with peacock feathers and flowers, is in the Victoria & Albert Museum.

 The set of six oval-back chairs and settee in giltwood are in the Adam style of about 1775.
 The writing-table, on which stands a French Empire ormolu mantel-clock attributed to the bronzier Jean-André Reiche, is a good example of a Carlton House desk.
-So named, according to Rudolf Ackerman in his Repository of Arts of 1809–28, ‘from having been first made for the August personage whose correct taste has so classically embellished that beautiful place’.
+So named, according to Rudolf Ackerman in his Repository of Arts of 1809–28, ‘from having been first made for the August personage whose correct taste has so classically embellished that beautiful place’: the Prince Regent, later George IV.
 The prototype Carlton House desk was probably made by Robert Campbell around 1780–90.
 Both Hepplewhite and Sheraton published patterns in 1795 and 1802, respectively, and several leading cabinet-makers produced their own versions, including Gillows, who may have made this particular desk.

 On the chimney-piece is a small clock in ormolu and lapis lazuli by James Cox (fl.1760–88), designed as a two-handled vase.
-The chandelier is English, originally from Devonshire House, in Piccadilly, and is one of a rare series evolved by Perry & Co. in the 1830s, which dispensed entirely with drops and relied instead for its brilliance and luminosity on the sculptural properties of the glass.
+The chandelier is English, originally from Devonshire House in Piccadilly, and is one of a rare series introduced by Perry & Co. in the 1830s, which dispensed entirely with drops and relied instead for its brilliance and luminosity on the sculptural properties of the glass.

 Ceramics, Sculpture and Objets d'Art

-On the side-tables are two seventeenth-century Italian earthenware chargers, painted in pale blue, a German rock-crystal bowl supported by a satyr modelled in ormolu, a Viennese early eighteenth-century rock-crystal and enamelled casket, and an early nineteenth-century Wedgwood vase in the form of an Egyptian canopic jar and cover.
-On the table behind the sofa, the four new bronzes are the work of Professor Cenci of Florence.
+On the side-tables are two seventeenth-century Italian earthenware chargers, painted in blue and white, an Austrian rock-crystal bowl supported by a satyr modelled in ormolu, a Viennese early eighteenth-century rock-crystal and enamelled casket, and an early nineteenth-century Wedgwood vase in the form of an Egyptian canopic jar and cover.
+On the table behind the sofa, the four modern bronzes are the work of Francesco Cenci of Florence.

-Further objets d’art include a collection of Derbyshire fluorspar or ‘Blue John’ (some of it on the chimney-piece); three Kangxi (1662–1722) cloisonné enamel koros (incense burners) with bronze mounts; a seventeenth-century statue of the Virgin and Child in semi-precious stones, possibly from the Florentine Grand-Ducal workshops; and a Spanish carved ivory figure of the Virgin of the same date or slightly later.
-Especially fine are the various Italian dishes and tazzas, mainly of maiolica made in Urbino in the mid-sixteenth century, and purchased when the Henry Harris collection was put up for sale in 1950.
-The dish painted with Scipio volunteering to command a Roman army (c.1545) is the work of Francesco Durantino, one of the most prolific of the Urbino maiolica painters.
-Also by Durantino is the bowl depicting the Death of Aeneas and the dish showing the stories of Echo and Narcissus, from Ovid’s Metamorphoses.
+Further objets d’art include a collection of Derbyshire fluorspar or ‘Blue John’ (some of it on the chimney-piece); three Kangxi (1662–1722) cloisonné enamel koros (incense burners) with bronze mounts; a seventeenth-century statue of the Virgin and Child in semi-precious stones, probably from the Florentine Grand-Ducal workshops; and a Spanish or Flemish carved ivory figure of the Virgin of the same date or slightly later.

 Absowebly - Direct Response Digital Agency - Logo